ChristianOrrala/Tech-Challenge-ATBL01/README.md

 ### Persistence and Storage

 For data persistence, I decided to rely on **k3d's default local-path provisioner** using Persistent Volume Claims (PVCs) for each deployment.
 This allows pods to be deleted without losing data.
-However, this data is ephemeral outside the main container as no external storage is configured—a reasonable trade-off for a test environment.
+However, this data is ephemeral outside the main container as no external storage is configured, a reasonable trade-off for a test environment.

 ### Version Management and Dependencies